Jasmine Stone '21

 What have you gotten out of your academic program so far?

 Biology is the study of human life.
 And life shouldn’t be taken for granted.
 By progressing in my studies for science I will continue to meet scientists and researchers who are just as passionate as I am.
 I currently work as a chemical lab prep assistant at Stockton and enjoy the experience of a positive laboratory environment.

-How was your experience in the Ecology and Saltwater Fishing class at Stockton Atlantic City?
+Describe your experience in the Ecology and Saltwater Fishing class at Stockton Atlantic City.

 Taking Dr. (Adam) Aguiar’s class was truly an amazing experience.
 We learned about the different types of rods, fishing hooks and the best ways and locations to catch species such as Atlantic menhaden, fluke and haddock.
 I also learned the different types of technology in tagging implants and knot tying.
 Dr. A’s passion for fishing shows.
 He allowed me to share his excitement by going feet away to our outdoor classroom—the beach—where I learned how to cast with conventional and spinning rods.
 Even though Ecology is an early morning class, I was excited to go because of the learning atmosphere.